legomushroom/resize/readme.md

 ### Usage

 Just link source file in your html.
-Add 'onresize' event listener to any element as you usually do.
+Add **onresize** event listener to any element as you usually do.
 Plays well with jquery too. [sandbox](http://codepen.io/sol0mka/pen/FnizC)

 ###Contibuting

 Pull request is way to go.
-Uses coffeescript as js preprocessor so I'm expecting changes in any-resize-event.coffee file.
+Uses coffeescript as js preprocessor so I'm expecting changes in **any-resize-event.coffee** file.

-### Evniroment
+### Environment
 Uses [gulp](http://gulpjs.com/) as task runner.
 ```sh
 [sudo] npm istall